The California Missing and Abducted Children’s Initiative (Cal MACI)

 Telephone: 805-584-0525 X 1 for messages

-This project is funded by the California Emergency Management Agency (Cal EMA), with Children’s Justice Act funds received from the United States Department of Justice, Office of Victims of Crime.
+This project is funded by the Governor's Office of Emergency Services (Cal OES), with Children’s Justice Act funds received from the United States Department of Justice, Office of Victims of Crime.